I’D LOVE TO SPEAK WITH YOUR GROUP

 Always Rolling: Lessons in Adaptation and Resilience

 From film to video to digital.
-From parties to prisons to presidents.
-How to keep going when everything changes around you.
+From bar mitzvahs to presidents to prisons.

 Documenting the Invisible: Stories That Need to Be Told